lesaint/lesaint.github.io/_drafts/using_a_testrule_to_initialize_mockito_mocks_in_junit_tests.md

 # Comments

-## Comparison of using a TestRule instead against using a Runner :
+## Comparison of using a TestRule against using a Runner :

 * Pros
     - benefits of the TestRule paradigm over the Runner paradigm